plaid/plaid-ruby/README.md

 The rules for contributing are simple:

 No outside runtime libraries are allowed unless approved by the maintainer.

 Follow the workflow set up below.
-Bug fixes should be labeled as a hot-fix, features labeled as features Semantic versioning is strictly adhered to.
+Bug fixes should be labeled as a hot-fix, features labeled as features

+Semantic versioning is strictly adhered to.

-If you build a new feature you must release an update to the readme with information about the feature before it is accepted and commited.
+If you build a new feature you must release an update to the readme with information about the feature before it is accepted and committed.

 New rubygems versions will be based on test coverage and passing tests, or time span for smaller combined bug fixes.

 Contribution rules:

-Fork it ( https://github.com/plaid/plaid-ruby/fork ) 2a) Create your feature branch (git checkout -b feature/my-new-feature) 2b) Create your new hot-fix branch (git checkout -b hot-fix/my-new-hotfix)
+*Fork it ( https://github.com/plaid/plaid-ruby/fork ) 2a) Create your feature branch (git checkout -b feature/my-new-feature) 2b) Create your new hot-fix branch (git checkout -b hot-fix/my-new-hotfix)
-Commit your changes
+*Commit your changes
-Push to the branch (git push origin feature/my-new-feature) Create a new Pull Request
+*Push to the branch (git push origin feature/my-new-feature) *Create a new Pull Request
-Wait for review and merge or notes to get merge accepted
+*Wait for review and merge or notes to get merge accepted